marykdb/maryk/core/documentation/filters.md

 ```

 ## Filter operations

-Filter operations are powerful tools that allow you to construct complex queries.
+Filter operations provide powerful capabilities for constructing complex queries.
+They can run on top of other filters,
-They run on top of other filters, making it possible to create intricate and highly customizable search criteria.
+allowing you to create intricate and highly customizable search criteria.

 ### And

-The And filter returns `true` if all the specified filters match.
+The And filter returns `true` if all specified filters match.
+This filter is ideal when you want to find records that
-This is an ideal filter to use if you want to find records that meet multiple conditions.
+meet multiple conditions.

 ```kotlin
 And(